-Build operation completed
+Script operation completed

 ApexSQL Build return code: 0

-For the purpose of handling credentials in various ways, here are 4 ways of handling database/login credentials during automated execution via the CLI
+For the purpose of handling credentials in various ways, here are 4 ways of handling database/login credentials during automated execution via the CLI.

-For scheduling the PowerShell script, refer the Four ways of scheduling ApexSQL tools article
+For scheduling the PowerShell script, refer the Four ways of scheduling ApexSQL tools article.

 For a full list of common return codes including a description for each one, check the Common return error code section part of the General usage and common CLI switches article.